zhouer/Sidekick/protocol.md

 Operations that affect the overall state of a peer, not tied to a specific module instance.

-### 5.1 Method: `clearAll`
+### 5.1 Type: `clearAll`

 *   **Direction:** Hero -> Sidekick (via Server)
 *   **Purpose:** Instructs the receiving Sidekick peer to remove all its active module instances and reset its state.
 *   **`target` / `src`:** Omitted.
 *   **`payload`:** Null or omitted.

-## 6. Core Module Interaction Methods
+## 6. Core Module Interaction Message Types

-These methods facilitate the primary purpose of Sidekick: controlling and receiving feedback from visual modules.
-These methods (except potentially `error`) SHOULD only be sent by Hero after confirming Sidekick is online (via `system/announce`).
+These message types facilitate the primary purpose of Sidekick: controlling and receiving feedback from visual modules.
+These types (except potentially `error`) SHOULD only be sent by Hero after confirming Sidekick is online (via `system/announce`).

 ### 6.1 Hero -> Sidekick (via Server) - Module Control